BlueCutOfficial/css-modules-to-scoped-css/README.md

 ### Setup

-I made this demo with a classic Ember app `6.2`.
+I made this demo with a classic Ember app `6.2`. [[332ba22](https://github.com/BlueCutOfficial/css-modules-to-scoped-css/commit/332ba223aa8391001cfb16b43efeb9be901a18b5)]

 For the setup, I used a copy of the component from [ember-welcome-page](https://github.com/ember-cli/ember-welcome-page).
-I removed the original `<WelcomePage />` component from the Ember app and replaced it with my `<WelcomePageCopy />`, which is a component defined directly in my application.
+I removed the original `<WelcomePage />` component from the Ember app and replaced it with my `<WelcomePageCopy />`, which is a component defined directly in my application. [[6611e0e](https://github.com/BlueCutOfficial/css-modules-to-scoped-css/commit/6611e0eab76f1e2d96955274eb5d276b20eba776)]

-Then I installed the addon ember-css-modules and get the copy of ember-welcome-page CSS to work with it.
+Then I installed the addon ember-css-modules and get the copy of ember-welcome-page CSS to work with it. [[00fcf05](https://github.com/BlueCutOfficial/css-modules-to-scoped-css/commit/00fcf054c6153b2d407ccf0936c97c876fd0e1ff)]

+Note that ember-css-modules relies on local classes, the styles that apply to tag elements like `body`, `div`, `p`... remain global even if they are defined in the component's CSS.
+If you need a better understanding of this subtlety, you can have a look at the article [Cookbook: migrate an existing Ember app to CSS modules](https://mainmatter.com/blog/2022/08/24/cookbook-ember-app-to-css-modules/), which is quite old but still relevant to get explanations on that field.

 ## Working with the repository